oracle/node-oracledb/doc/api.md

 #### <a name="connpoolqueue"></a> 15.3.4 Connection Pool Queue

-The number of users that can be concurrently doing database operations is limited by the pool [`poolMax`](#propdbpoolmax) value.
-Node-oracledb queues any additional connection requests to prevent users from immediately getting errors that the database is not available.
+The number of users that can concurrently do database operations is limited by the number of connections in the pool.
+The maximum number of connections is [`poolMax`](#propdbpoolmax).
+Node-oracledb queues any additional `pool.getConnection()` requests to prevent users from immediately getting an error that the database is not available.
 The connection pool queue allows applications to gracefully handle more users than there are connections in the pool, and to handle connection load spikes without having to set `poolMax` too large for general operation.